q3769/conseq4j/README.md

 ## Use it...

+### TL;DR

+Use a single-thread client to submit tasks, as in the code samples, and leave the rest to conseq4j.

+### The long version on usage:

 The conseq4j implementation is thread-safe in the sense that the API client could submit tasks concurrently using multiple threads.
 However, it is worthwhile to clarify the effect of client-side multi-threading.
 In the context of concurrency and sequencing, thread-safety goes beyond the simple concerns of data value corruption into that of data